Rothera/bpm/README.txt

 RELEASE PROCESS
 ===============

-In a nutshell: $ make && bin/sync.sh
+In a nutshell: $ make sync

 Rebuild all packages and upload the XPI, OEX, animotes, userscript files, etc. to the site.
 The chrome.zip file must be uploaded to the Chrome webstore